 He may not be much of a talker, but he’s got an awful lot to say.
 Matt Jordan may be a quiet guy in conversation but he more than makes up for it with his prolific storytelling through song.
-Described as having a “hint of Springsteen's restlessness and Petty's recklessness,” Jordan is preparing for the release of his newest single, “For a Minute.”
-With Grammy-award winning producer, Sal Oliveri (P!nk, Chris Stapleton, Sheryl Crow) at the helm, the track is set for digital release on August 14th.
+Described as having a “hint of Springsteen's restlessness and Petty's recklessness,” Jordan is recently released his newest single, “Smoke.”
+With Grammy-award winning producer, Sal Oliveri (P!nk, Chris Stapleton, Sheryl Crow) at the helm, on September 25th.

 He has already garnered the attention of American Songwriter, The Boot and Raised Rowdy, but his humble roots began in the suburbs of St. Louis.
 Born to a family of singers, music was just a normal part of the daily family life.
 His parents raised him on the American classics, like Bruce Springsteen, Jackson Browne, and The Eagles, and those legends have had a major impact on his songwriting style.